Carpet Cleaning & Upholstery Cleaning Process

-As always we do our pre inspection and this involves, checking for damages, trimmings, burns, fibre, fibre fill (if it has feathers, foam, rubber etc), colour run, colour loss, see if there is UV damage, looking for wear and or abrasion, texture distortion, and then we will look into the soiling characteristics such as – pet hair, oily stains, water damage, fatty stains, rust stains, urine, dye stains and more.
+As always we do our pre inspection and this involves, checking for damages, trimmings, carpet or upholstery burns, fibre, fibre fill (if it has feathers, foam, rubber etc), colour run, colour loss, see if there is UV damage on your carpet, rug or upholstery, looking for wear and or abrasion, texture distortion, and then we will look into the soiling characteristics such as – pet hair, oily stains, water damage, fatty stains, rust stains, urine, dye stains and more.

 From just that pre inspection alone we then move onto our next step which is and the most important